ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 ### Generating a HPKP header

-Creating an HPKP header is easy, all you need to do is to compute the base64-encoded "SPKI fingerprint" of your RSA key pair whose public key is given by the TLS certificate.
+Creating an HPKP header is easy, all you need to do is to compute the base64-encoded "SPKI fingerprint" of your server's certificate.
 An SPKI fingerprint is the output of a applying SHA-256 to the public key information contained in your certificate.

 {% codeblock lang:text %}
 openssl req -inform pem -pubkey -noout < example.com.csr |